njtwomey/cork-cat-club/README.md

 1. Gather the required information for the show (name, date, location, etc)
 2. Upload the relevant files (e.g. entry forms, rules, etc) to Dropbox
-3. Put the show information into the format required by the website
+3. Put the show information into the format required by the website (see 'Putting it all together' section below)
 4. Log into CCC's Github repo
 5. Paste the information into the shows file, and save the changes
 6. The website should be automatically updated about 5 minutes after the file is saved
-7. Check that the new page is accuract - visit the page, check the entered information, make sure the files can be downloaded.
+7. Check that the new page is accuracte - visit the page, check the entered information, make sure the files can be downloaded.